obsproject/obs-websocket/CONTRIBUTING.md

 **Example commit:**

 ```
-Requests: Add GetTransitionPosition
+Requests: Add GetSceneList

-Adds a new request called `GetTransitionPosition` which gets the current
+Adds a new request called `GetSceneList` which returns the current
-transition's state from 0.0f to 1.0f.
-Works with both auto and manual
-transitions.
+scene, along with an array of objects, each one with a scene name
+and index.
 ```

 ### Pull Requests

 * Pull Requests must never be based off your fork's main branch (in this case, `master`).
     * Start your work in a newly named branch based on the upstream main one (e.g.: `feature/cool-new-feature`, `bugfix/fix-palakis-mistakes`, ...)

-* Only open a pull request if you are ready to show off your work.

 * If your work is not done yet, but for any reason you need to PR it (like collecting discussions, testing with CI, getting testers), create it as a Draft Pull Request (open the little arrow menu next to the "Create pull request" button, then select "Create draft pull request").